palantir/python-language-server/README.rst

 Overall configuration is computed first from user configuration (in home directory), overridden by configuration passed in by the language client, and then overriden by configuration discovered in the workspace.

+Additional extra python paths can be passed by adding a them as a list in the `pyls.extraSysPath` setting.

 Language Server Features
 ------------------------